Musical-Bonesie/bonesies-deploy-me-challange/README.md

 # What is this application!?

 - A mini challenge I created to help students practice deploying a front-end application via Netlify[https://www.netlify.com/].
-- This app is currently designed for 1280 screen.
+- This app is currently designed for 1280px w screen.

 ## Getting started: